pps789/operating-system-2018/README.md

 > > Locking and migrating tasks are implemented in function `wrr_load_balance`.
 > > To do this, we did refer to `kernel/sched/fair.c` a lot.
 > > Picking processor which performs load balancing is implemented in function `wrr_trigger_load_balance`.
-> > To do this, we defined timestamp which controlled by spin lock,
+> > To do this, we defined timestamp which is controlled by spin lock,
 > > ```C
 > > // jiffies of NEXT balance time
 > > unsigned long wrr_next_balance;